<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 If that sounds like too much wall for you, you can break it up by integrating metal fencing or railing throughout.

-Concrete block walls are relatively cheap at $6 to $8 per square foot, but you'll also need to leave room in your budget for paint, tile, or whatever you want to finish it with.
+Concrete block walls are one of the more budget-friendly options, with installed costs typically ranging from $13 to $30 per square foot, but you'll also need to leave room in your budget for paint, tile, or whatever you want to finish it with.

 mosaic concrete wall for pool